Anceph/sbots/README.md

-# stopped working on it, new project: https://github.com/Anceph/minebot
+# stopped working on it, new project: https://github.com/Anceph/minebot (private for now)

 ## sbots